ArrigoCoen/Faculty_schedule_simulation/Programs/R/README.md

 # R

-Here are the R programs that are going to be published on the internet.
+Here are the R programs used in the assigment.